 The dynasty starts with Florence and Philippe, Emilie’s parents who ran a wonderful B&B in a 15th century farmhouse near Chinon called Les Bournais.
 They shared their passion for the Loire Valley, as well as their kindness and joie de vivre, with all their guests.
 They are now newly retired and enjoying this chapter of their lives.

-And now, next in line is Emilie’s brother Vincent, who is creating a tour operating company to organize guided motorbike tours in France.
+And now, next in line is Emilie’s brother Vincent, who offers guided motorbike tours in France.
 Vincent lived and worked for many years in Canada.
 Before coming back to France, he was joined by his significant other Julie, and they traveled for 1 year by motorcycle from Montreal to Argentina.

 We sat down with Vincent to learn more about him, and the idea behind his exciting new adventure.